Three bills to replace British-era criminal laws get President's assent | Law-Order

 While replying to a debate on the three bills in Parliament, Union Home Minister Amit Shah said the focus was on delivering justice rather than handing down punishment.

+''Any person liable, by any law for the time being in force in India, to be tried for an offence committed beyond India shall be dealt with according to the provisions of this Sanhita for any act committed beyond India in the same manner as if such act had been committed within India,'' the notification said.

+The provisions of this Sanhita shall also apply to any offence committed by any citizen of the country in any place without and beyond India, any person on any ship or aircraft registered in India wherever it may be and any person in any place without and beyond India committing offence targeting a computer resource located in India.

-The three legislation aim at completely overhauling the criminal justice system in the country by giving definition of various offences and their punishments.
-These have given a clear definition of terrorism, abolished sedition as a crime and introduced a new section titled ''offences against the state''.
+The laws have given a clear definition of terrorism, abolished sedition as a crime and introduced a new section titled ''offences against the state''.

-Shah had said the three bills were drafted after comprehensive consultations and that he had gone through every comma and full stop of the draft legislation before bringing them to the House for approval.
+Shah had said the three legislations were drafted after comprehensive consultations and he had gone through every comma and full stop of the draft legislation before bringing them to the House for approval.

 The Bharatiya Nyaya Sanhita lists offences such as acts of secession, armed rebellion, subversive activities, separatist activities or endangering the sovereignty or unity in the new avatar of the sedition law.